Tyler-Oliveira/Abortion-Baby-Coin/README.md

 * The resulting executables can be found in `./bin`

-* Add `PATH="$PATH:$HOME/AbortedCoin/bin"` to `.profile`
+* Add `PATH="$PATH:$HOME/AbortionCoin/bin"` to `.profile`

-* Run AbortedCoin with `./AbortedCoind --detach`
+* Run AbortionCoin with `./AbortionCoind --detach`

 * You may wish to reduce the size of the swap file after the build has finished, and delete the boost directory from your home directory

 #### *Note for Raspbian Jessie users:*

-If you are using the older Raspbian Jessie image, compiling AbortedCoin is a bit more complicated.
-The version of Boost available in the Debian Jessie repositories is too old to use with AbortedCoin, and thus you must compile a newer version yourself.
+If you are using the older Raspbian Jessie image, compiling AbortionCoin is a bit more complicated.
+The version of Boost available in the Debian Jessie repositories is too old to use with AbortionCoin, and thus you must compile a newer version yourself.
 The following explains the extra steps, and has been tested on a Raspberry Pi 2 with a clean install of minimal Raspbian Jessie.

 * As before, `apt-get update && apt-get upgrade` to install all of the latest software, and increase the system swap size